Primoris Services Corporation research snapshot

 Management assessment

-CEO Koti Vadlamudi led Primoris from a regional contractor to a Fortune 500 company through organic growth and disciplined M&A. The PayneCrest acquisition for $422M in April 2026 expanded the energy platform.
-However, the large guidance miss in June 2026 and the related COO departure raise questions about project oversight, margin control, and internal communication.
+CEO Koti Vadlamudi led Primoris from a regional contractor to a Fortune 500 scale company through organic growth and M&A. However, the May and June 2026 guidance shocks, the COO departure, and securities investigations raise questions about forecasting, project oversight, and internal communication.
+Renewables leadership was changed, with Timothy R. Healy named Interim President of Renewables, and a $150 million buyback is underway.
 Capital allocation decisions will be closely watched.

 Industry and secular trend